denisbertini/dbase/README.md

 collaboration at Fermilab.

 New extensions have been implemented (Denis Bertini, Evgeny Lavrik):
+* Including support for Oracle, PosGresSQL and SQLite database backend.
 * Generic template based data classes using CRTP design allowing automatic generation of C++ code
 * IO interface library to FairROOT RuntimeDB interface
 * Wt interface library allowing data scraping/visualization from DB to any WebBrowser